Sumaya Dalmar: Death and response

-Dalmar was born in Somalia and left during the outbreak of the Somali Civil War at the age of three.
-Dalmar's biological parents disowned her when she came out as trans to them in 2011.
-The Toronto-based Muslim died in mysterious circumstances on 22 February 2015 at the age of 26.
-It was an event that was compared to other acts of violence against trans women of colour, especially during the early months of 2015 when such incidents were reportedly occurring at a particularly high rate, but police have since discounted the occurrence of a homicide.
+Dalmar died in mysterious circumstances on 22 February 2015 at the age of 26.
+It was an event that was compared to other acts of violence against trans women of colour, especially during the early months of 2015 when such incidents were reportedly occurring at a particularly high rate.
+Her death was discussed widely on social media, with many speculating that it was a homicide.